soumenkm/soumenkm.github.io/_posts/2024-07-22-gpt2-from-scratch-part-1.md

 Word embeddings convert text into a set of feature vectors where each word (or more technically _token_) in the corpus is represented by a point in a vector space.
 The vectors are trained to ensure that words with similar meanings are located close to each other.

 Word embeddings are extensively used in transformer based large language models (LLMs).
-There are several algorithms to generate word embedding but one of the most popular algorithm is _Word2Vec_.
+There are several algorithms to generate word embedding but one of the most popular algorithms is _Word2Vec_.
 In principle, Word2Vec is trained using one of two architectures: _CBOW (Continuous Bag of Words)_ or _Skip-gram_.
 In the CBOW architecture, the model predicts the current word based on the context, and in the Skip-gram architecture, it predicts surrounding context words given the current word, both using a simple neural network which is trained to optimize similarity between the word's embedding vectors.

-> In the embedding space, words that are closely related to a particular concept would form a cluster in the embedding space.
+> Inside the embedding space, words that are closely related to a particular concept would form a cluster in the embedding space.
 Essentially, these embeddings create a high-dimensional map where distances between points (word embedding vectors) reflect how related the words are the source language.

-For language modeling task, we could use the pre-trained word embeddings such as one obtained from Word2Vec to generate the word embeddings but it won't be efficient due to mismatch between Word2vec's training corpus and the GPT like LLM's training corpus.
+For language modeling task, we could use the pre-trained word embeddings such as one obtained from Word2Vec to generate the word embeddings, but it won't be efficient due to mismatch between Word2vec's training corpus and the GPT like LLM's training corpus.
 To capture complex patterns and context in the training corpus, LLMs would generate the word embeddings on the fly, directly from the training data at the time of training the model.
 This embedding vector will be highly optimized for the training corpus that have been used to train the LLM.

 <p align="center">
 <img src="/images/word_embedding.jpeg" alt="Word Embedding" width="400"/>